1. Be sure there is a good match between the funding agency's priorities and your project.

 5. Be sure that all parts of the application have been completed and are in the format required.

 Call on your colleagues as well as the FGFC to review your proposal for content and style.
 If the language in which you are submitting your proposal is not your first language, find a colleague with expertise in the submission language to review your proposal.

 Be sure that costs in all categories are realistically estimated.
 Inattention to details, unrealistic cost estimates, and budget padding will probably result in your proposal not being funded.
 Your narrative should explain why you are requesting the items in your project budget.
 Some applications will include a separate budget narrative.
 For help with your budget consult with *Kenyon's Senior Accountant.

 *All proposals for outside funding must be certified by the Senior Accountant

 Do not wait until the last minute!
 Overnight delivery is a myth.
 Most funding agencies and foundations are very punctilious about receiving proposals and have very strict deadlines.
 Many Government agencies require prior registrations of the College and the PI.
 Do not expect any funder to make exceptions for you!
 All of the steps to preparing a good proposal take time.
 Be sure that you have all the steps accomplished in plenty of time to submit the proposal in the required format and in plenty of time to meet the deadline.
 Last minute submissions may say something to the funding agency about your organizational abilities and work habits.

-The FGFC can help you compile, copy, and send your final proposal.
+The FGFC can help you compile, copy, and send or submit your final proposal.